Adobe Commerce and Magento Open Source use the term catalog to refer to the product database as a whole.

 You can only edit or assign products for the site you have permissions for, not for all sites where the product is assigned.

 Although the Spanish store view is selected in the following example, the product information still appears in the original language of the default store view.
 To translate the product information, you must switch to the Spanish store view and translate the text fields — such as product title, description, and the meta data.
-For more information, see Translating Products.
+For more information, see Localize products.

 The All Store Views scope is disabled for Admin users that are restricted to a specific scope when the product is also published outside the allowed scope.
 The first scope available for edit is selected by default because restricted users cannot perform global actions or actions that affect scopes where they do not have access.